hyperledger/fabric/docs/source/certs_management.md

 ### Certificate Decoding

-X.509 certificates are distinct from registrations, which do not have an expiration.
-X.509 certificates are created based on the registration and contain information from the CA. This information includes metadata indicating the parent CA and encoded information describing the purpose of the certificate.
+X.509 certificates are created by an enrollment of the certificate, based on its registration.
+The X.509 certificate contains metadata describing its purpose and identifying the parent CA. The cert expiration is specified in the **Not After** field.

-Certificate details can be decoded using the OpenSSL utility:
+The certificate details can be decoded using the OpenSSL utility:

 ```
 # openssl x509 -in cert.pem -text -noout